-- 3.4.1.
-Existing Conditions The DEIS shall acknowledge that there is a similar proposed project (Eden II Solar) within two miles of the proposed Site, providing details on that project location, design, and level of visibility.
+3.4.1 Existing Conditions: The DEIS shall acknowledge that there is a similar proposed project (Eden Solar) within two miles of the proposed Site, providing details on that project location, design, and level of visibility.
 Likewise, a discussion of the fact the fronting street and existing use is private recreation, yet the Site is proposed for solar facility use.
-Details of existing conditions shall focus on site visibility and views from adjacent properties and streets; diminishment of the public enjoyment, and appreciation of the designated aesthetic resources, and the extent of project appearance contrast from uses within 1 mile of the site. - 3.4.2.
-Mitigation Measures Impacts to aesthetic resources, along with intended means by which those impacts shall be mitigated shall be described. - 3.4.3.
-Reasonable Alternatives Means of aesthetic resource impact avoidance not currently proposed shall be explored with a description of options both assumed acceptable and unacceptable, with details on the pros and cons of both.
+Details of existing conditions shall focus on site visibility and views from adjacent properties and streets; diminishment of the public enjoyment, and appreciation of the designated aesthetic resources, and the extent of project appearance contrast from uses within 1 mile of the site.

+- 3.4.2 Mitigation Measures: Impacts to aesthetic resources, along with intended means by which those impacts shall be mitigated shall be described. - 3.4.3 Reasonable Alternatives: Means of aesthetic resource impact avoidance not currently proposed shall be explored with a description of options both assumed acceptable and unacceptable, with details on the pros and cons of both.

-3.5.
-Impact on Open Space and Recreation
+3.5 Impact on Open Space and Recreation

-- 3.5.1.
-Existing Conditions The DEIS shall acknowledge that current use of the land subject to the proposed action, which does not include the full holdings of the landowner, consists of residential and a commercial driving range/mini golf.
-The conversion of the land to a solar utility will remove a private recreational resource from the Town as well as decrease the amount of private open space, which the Town considers "working lands".
-Taking into account the remaining landholdings of the property owner to the south, which includes currently actively leased agricultural lands, there exists potential in the future for conversion to solar utility which the Town notes would further impact open space. - 3.5.2.
-Mitigation Measures How impacts to open space and recreation shall be mitigated to the extent practical by proposed project siting and design shall be described. - 3.5.3.
-Reasonable Alternatives Means of open space and recreation impact avoidance not currently proposed shall be explored with a description of options both assumed acceptable and unacceptable, with details on the pros and cons of both.
+- 3.5.1 Existing Conditions The DEIS shall acknowledge that current use of the land subject to the proposed action, which does not include the full holdings of the landowner, consists of agricultural lands.
+The conversion of the land to a solar utility will remove an open space resource from the Town, which the Town considers "working lands". - 3.5.2 Mitigation Measures: How impacts to open space shall be mitigated to the extent practical by proposed project siting and design shall be described. - 3.5.3 Reasonable Alternatives: Means of open space impact avoidance not currently proposed shall be explored with a description of options both assumed acceptable and unacceptable, with details on the pros and cons of both.

-3.6.
-Impact on Community Plans
+3.6 Impact on Community Plans

-- 3.6.1.
-Existing Conditions The DEIS shall acknowledge that the proposed action's land use may be different from current surrounding land use patterns, as well as inconsistent with local land use plans or zoning regulations.
-A discussion will be provided related to the goals of the following: - Town Agricultural and Farmland Protection Plan - Town Comprehensive Plan; - Erie County Agricultural and Farmland Protection Plan February 20, 2013 - Town of Eden Comprehensive Plan Update April 11, 2018 - Town of Eden Right to Farm Law Code Chapter 106
+- 3.6.1 Existing Conditions: The DEIS shall acknowledge that the proposed action's land use may be different from current surrounding land use patterns, as well as inconsistent with local land use plans or zoning regulations.
+A discussion will be provided related to the goals of the following: - Town Agricultural and Farmland Protection Plan - Town Comprehensive Plan - Erie County Agricultural and Farmland Protection Plan February 20, 2013 - Town of Eden Comprehensive Plan Update April 11, 2018 - Town of Eden Right to Farm Law Code Chapter 106